 Izaak Walton Killam Memorial Postdoctoral Research Fellowships

 These fellowships are offered to candidates who have shown outstanding ability in any field of academic research and who wish to pursue postdoctoral research at the University of British Columbia.
 Applicants must have obtained a PhD degree from a university other than UBC within 24 months of the anticipated fellowship start date and may be citizens of any country.
 The fellowships are awarded for two years, subject to review at the end of the first year, and include a stipend of $50,000 per annum and a travel and research allowance.
 Candidates must be supported by both a UBC department and a UBC tenure-track faculty member for the entire proposed 24 months of the fellowship.
-Prospective applicants should contact the respective UBC department (Vancouver campus and Okanagan campus) to find out the deadline for the Killam Postdoctoral Research Fellowships competition (usually in early November).
+Prospective applicants should contact their proposed UBC department first.
 Read more

 Killam Awards for Excellence in Mentoring